The Important Aspects Of California Domestic Violence Laws

 - Not allowing your partner to meet or contact their relatives, friends, coworkers, or acquaintances.

-- Preventing your partner – through intimidation or force – from engaging in activities that they have a right to engage in.
+- Preventing your partner – through intimidation or force – from engaging in activities they have a right to.

 - Monitoring or controlling your partner’s day-to-day activities.